Johann Michael Hahn

-Michael Hahn (2 February 1758, Altdorf bei Böblingen - 20 January 1819, Sindlingen, now known as Jettingen bei Herrenberg) was a German Pietist, Theosophist and the founder of the Hahn'schen Gemeinschaft.
+Michael Hahn (2 February 1758 – 20 January 1819) was a German Pietist, Theosophist and the founder of the Hahn'schen Gemeinschaft.
 His alleged forename Johann does not appear on his birth certificate.

 Life

 He was born into a peasant family on 2 February 1758, at Altdorf near Stuttgart.
 At the age of seventeen he claimed to have had a vision lasting for three hours.
 From that time on he attended Pietist meetings, despite his father's opposition which drove him from his home.
 He became a preacher, living on the estate of Duchess Frances at Sindlingen near Herrenberg in Württemberg, where he died on 20 January 1819.